craftycarmen/plantera/README.md

 Welcome to Plantera!
 This web application, hosted at https://plantera.onrender.com, is _the_ plant marketplace community where plant enthuasists come together to shop and sell plants, and inspire each other with plant care guides.

+For the full Plantera experience, please log in as Demo User (link in login modal) or create your own account!

 Designed and developed by [Carmen Shiu](https://carmenshiu.com).